anurag-dalal/Bank-Indesa/README.md

 Features where zero imputaion is applied: acc_now_delinq, total_rec_late_fee, recoveries, collection_recovery_fee, collections_12_mths_ex_med

+### Feature Scaling
+XGBoost is not sensitive to monotonic transformations of its features for the same reason that decision trees and random forests are not: the model only needs to pick "cut points" on features to split a node.
+Splits are not sensitive to monotonic transformations: defining a split on one scale has a corresponding split on the transformed scale.

 ### Feature Engineering

 This is the most important step for any data science based application.
 We have to select the relevant features.